The Driver's Handbook

 Documents must be originals and issued within the allowable time.
 Photocopies/extracts or commemorative certificates are not acceptable.

-The list of identity documents is correct at time of publishing in March 2014.
+The list of identity documents is correct at July 2016.
 The acceptable evidence of identity documents may change from time to time and an up to date list can be found on the following URL www.sa.gov.au/driverslicences or by phoning 13 10 84.

 Evidence of residential address for registration and licensing purposes